kamil-matula/CoPoleci/README.md

 the specific parameters of the film and the system in response to his or her choices shows him or her a list of several suggestions, excluding films that the user has already seen.

+### Used technologies
+The project is written in **C#**, **WPF** technology and it also uses **MySQL** database.

 ### Project setup
-Before you start, make sure that you have installed mySQL on your computer.
+Before you start, make sure that you have installed MySQL on your computer.
 Without it the application won't work!

 After you clone the project (or download the release), the first thing you need to do is to **edit a file called _root_config.txt_** (which is in bin/Debug by default).
 This file - as it name says - is a configuration of local server administrator.
 It contains five lines - in sequence: nickname, password, server address, database name and port.
 By default there is a root's account with no password and localhost server on port 3306.
 Database is of course "copoleci" - you shouldn't change this line.
-Then you need to **turn on the mySQL server** and **import CoPoleci database** - to make it faster, **you can launch DataInserter.bat file and enter your root's password twice**.
+Then you need to **turn on the MySQL server** and **import CoPoleci database** - to make it faster, **you can launch DatabaseImporter.bat file and enter your root's password twice**.

 If there was no problem, after these steps you should have the database on your computer and the application should be launched now.